agstermaister/DCW4/README.md

 colnames(combined_df) <- col_names
 ```

-Keep only the mean and standard deviation for each measurement
+Keep only the mean and standard deviation for each measurement by selecting only the measurement columns that include "mean" or "sdv"

 ```{r}
 short_combined_df <- combined_df %>%
         select(matches("Subject ID|Activity|mean|sdv"))
 ```

-Label the data set with descriptive variable names
+Use descriptive activity names to name the activities in the data set

 ```{r}
 short_combined_df <- short_combined_df %>% mutate(Activity = ifelse(Activity == 1, "WALKING", ifelse(Activity == 2, "WALKING_UPSTAIRS", ifelse(Activity == 3, "WALKING_DOWNSTAIRS", ifelse(Activity == 4, "SITTING", ifelse(Activity == 5, "STANDING", "LAYING"))))))
 ```

-Create new data set with the average of each variable
+Create new data set with the average of each variable grouped by activity and subject ID

 ```{r}
 measurements <- colnames(short_combined_df)